Blockstream/esplora/README.md

 The server will be available at http://localhost:5000/

+To display debugging information for the Rx streams in the web developer console, set `localStorage.debug = '*'` and refresh.

 ## Building

 To build the static assets directory for production deployment, set config options (see below)